moest-np/center-randomize/.github/pull_request_template.md

 - [ ] I have added necessary documentation or updated existing documentation for the changes made.
 - [ ] I have addressed code review feedback and resolved any conflicts with the main branch.

-*Please fill the checkboxes with a tick (☑️) or cross (❌) to indicate whether the pull request addressed each checklist item.*

 ## Other information

 > Include screenshots of the component before and after the change.